STATUTE OF LIMITATIONS FOR PERSONAL INJURY CASE – ATTORNEY

 Other types of personal injury accident cases have different statutes of limitations.
 For example, if you are injured on someone’s property the statute of limitations can be as short as two years depending on the cause of the accident.
 If you are injured because of medical malpractice the statute of limitations is 4 years from the date of the malpractice.
 And there are several other different limitations periods depending on how the injury occurred, e.g. because of a defective product, or negligence by a government body.

-In a case where the injured person is a minor at the time of the crash, the statute of limitations in some circumstances may be extended to the minor’s nineteenth birthday.
+In a case where the injured person is a minor at the time of the crash, the statute of limitations in some circumstances may be extended to the child’s nineteenth birthday.

 CONSULT A LAWYER REGARDING ACCIDENT INJURY STATUTE OF LIMITATIONS